Fraymakers

 Fraymakers is a platform fighting game developed by McLeodGaming.
 It was released in early access on Linux, macOS, and Windows PC via Steam on January 18, 2023.
-The game is additionally planned to release on Nintendo Switch once the early access period is complete.
+The game is additionally planned to release on Nintendo Switch and Switch 2 once the early access period is complete.
 The game's character roster is composed of crossover characters from other indie games.

 Gameplay

 Fraymakers is a platform fighting game.
-Its roster of playable characters is composed of crossover characters from other indie games, including Octodad (2010), Downwell (2015), Rivals of Aether (2017), Slay the Spire (2019), Ittle Dew (2013), the Bit.Trip series, and most recently, A Hat In Time (2017), as of September 18, 2025.
+Its roster of playable characters is composed of crossover characters from other indie games, including Octodad (2010), Downwell (2015), Rivals of Aether (2017), Slay the Spire (2019), Ittle Dew (2013), the Bit.Trip series, A Hat In Time (2017), and most recently, Spelunky (2008).
 Several stages appear based on the fictional universes that the playable characters belong to.

-Non-player character (NPC) "assists"—25 additional crossover characters from games such as Machinarium (2009), CrossCode (2018), and Ape Out (2019)—appear during gameplay to aid the player.
+Non-player character (NPC) "assists"—31 additional crossover characters from games such as Machinarium (2009), CrossCode (2018), and Ape Out (2019)—appear during gameplay to aid the player.
 An external content editor, "FrayTools", allows users to develop custom content for the game.

+Characters

+When the early access version was first made available, only 4 characters were playable with more added later through updates.
+The game has a planned launch roster of 10, with more playable characters to be added via post-launch DLC.